-NICER started monitoring Mrk 817 on 2020-11-28 (HJD 2459181) with an approximate cadence of every other day as part of a TOO request (PI: E. Cackett, Target ID: 320186).
-The data were processed using NICER data-analysis software version 2019-05-21\V006 and CALDB version xti20200722 with the energy scale (gain) version "optmv10".
-Short duration (typically < 100 s) background flares were filtered out by excluding time intervals with a 13-15 keV count rate greater than $0.12 \text{ cs}^{-1}$ , and spectra for each observation were constructed with the background estimator known as 3C50 (Remillard et. al, submitted).
-Events were screened for overall high background rates using the level 3 filtering described in Remillard et. al, rejecting 1 observation.
-14 observations with a mean overshoot rate higher than 0.28, corresponding to a high particle background which could not be modelled with confidence and were not identified by the 3C50 method, were also rejected.
+NICER started monitoring Mrk 817 on 2020 November 28 (HJD 2459181) with an approximate cadence of every other day as part of a target of opportunity (TOO) request (PI: E. Cackett, Target ID: 320186).
+The data were processed using NICER data analysis software version 2019 May 21_V006 and CALDB version xti20200722 with the energy scale (gain) version "optmv10".
+Short-duration (typically <100 s) background flares were filtered out by excluding time intervals with a 13-15 keV count rate greater than 0.12 c s^{-1} , and spectra for each observation were constructed with the background estimator known as 3C50 (Remillard et al., submitted).
+Events were screened for overall high background rates using the level 3 filtering described in Remillard et al., rejecting one observation.
+Fourteen observations with a mean overshoot rate higher than 0.28, corresponding to a high particle background that could not be modeled with confidence and were not identified by the 3C50 method, were also rejected.